 Sustainable fashion history

-In the early nineties, the seeds of sustainable fashion were sown and the concepts of environmentally friendly fabrics and recycling growing.
-In Antwerp, the designer Martin Margiela worked outside the frames of regular fashion, deconstructed and reconstructing bits and pieces of artful ideas.
+In the early nineties, the seeds of sustainable fashion, concepts of environmentally friendly fabrics and recycling growing.
+In Antwerp, the designer Martin Margiela worked outside the frames of regular style, deconstructed and reconstructing bits and pieces of artful ideas.
 The Italian designer Lamine Kouyatè (label Xuly-Bet) scanned flea markets in Paris reconstructing plaids, dresses and old undergarments into brand new concepts.
 Another Italian designer and brand Armani experimented with fabrics such as hemp.

 The fashion lines big challenge is to become more than just a short fad

-Designers and innovators always face a consumer challenge; people are often skeptical even when they claim to support a green lifestyle, many do the opposite.
-Environmentalism has constantly suffered trend wise as people hardly recognize organizations like Greenpeace and Earth day as hot or trendy.
-Therefore, people did not see Eco-fashion as cool and chic.
-In 2002, Stella McCartney’s label released rock chic collection, with animal-friendly designs; focus on healthy living dimensions that attracted cognoscenti’ people across fashion, rock, and art.
+Designers and innovators always face a consumer challenge; people are often sceptical even when they claim to support a green lifestyle, many do the opposite.
+Environmentalism has ever suffered trend-wise as people hardly recognise organisations like Greenpeace and Earth Day as hot or trendy.
+Therefore, people did not see Eco-Fashion as crisp and chic.
+In 2002, Stella McCartney’s label released a rock-chic collection, with animal-friendly designs; focus on healthy living dimensions that attracted ‘cognoscenti’ people across fashion, rock, and art.
 Around 2005 Bono the lead singer of U2 and his wife Ali Hewson, the idea to make people label-aware; how it was made, who made it, and how.

-The label Edun created and designed by Loomstate Rogan Gregory and perceived as a social and environmentally conscious brand; whereof the fashion bible Vogue Green Style Blog highlighted Edun March 2005, Eco-fashion became more than just a short fad without content.
-Nevertheless, fashion (Fashion in French façon, fachon, fazon means “face, appearance; construction, pattern, design; thing done; beauty; manner, characteristic feature“, however, fashion in English means fast or fad) and especially fast fashion addiction for short-lasting trends feared Eco-fashion as just another fad by skeptical people mostly outside the industry.
+The label Edun created and designed by Loomstate Rogan Gregory and perceived as a social and environmentally conscious brand; of which the fashion bible Vogue Green Style Blog highlighted Edun March 2005, Eco-fashion became more than just a short fad without content.
+Fashion (Fashion in French façon, fachon, fazon) means “face, appearance; construction, pattern, design; a thing done; beauty; manner or characteristic feature.”
+However, fashion in English means fast or fad) and exceptionally fast fashion addiction for short-lasting trends feared Eco-Fashion as just another fad by sceptical people mostly outside the industry.

 Fashion has to manage to turn the view of Eco-clothes from uncool to chic

-However, fashion business was not alone creating a new consumer marked accepting green and sustainable product.
-The Car Industry promotion of electric cars started long before the Fashion Industry advertising electric cars for the future; even the Food Industry promoted green business.
-Summed-up the green marketing made people more aware of environmental issues such as global warming.
+However, the fashion business was not alone, creating a new consumer marked accepting the green and sustainable product.
+The Car Industry promotion of electric cars started long before the Fashion Industry advertising electric vehicles for the future; even the Food Industry promoted green business.
+Summed-up green marketing made people more aware of environmental issues such as global warming.
 A short-term trend was suddenly becoming a megatrend and now makes a huge impact, becoming a lifestyle.

-The mainstream consumers view on sustainable garments are not seen fashionable or in style, the visual aspect of Eco-clothing is unattractive or not chic, the design and appearance of most Eco-clothing are unfashionable and plain-looking, does not suit the consumer’s personal style or wardrobe.
-In history, Eco-fashion has been related to the 1960’s and 70’s hippies’ batik and sloppy and shapeless second-hand garments and the environmentalist cord jeans, Anoraks etc. the form and shape hardly accepted as modern or trendy.
+The mainstream consumers view on sustainable garments are not fashionable or in style.
+The visual aspect of Eco-clothing is unattractive and not chic.
+The design and appearance of most Eco-clothing are unfashionable and plain-looking does not suit the consumer’s personal style, touch or look.
+Eco-fashion has a poor reputation, mostly looked upon as the 60s and 70s hippie style.
+For example, batik t-shirts, shapeless, Corduroys and anoraks.

-Most consumers feel it is difficult to find Eco-fashion clothes as most sustainable fashion designers and brands are small and do not have mainstream distribution.
-Today’s consumers have to a less degree been involved in making clothes, therefore have little or no experience repairing old garments.
-Today’s fast fashion (low quality and fast consumed garments) has been creating a culture that is the opposite of sustainable (long lasting and better quality garments) whereof a rapid fashion-cycle together with low garment prices turns fashion into entertainment.
+Most consumers feel it is challenging to find Eco-fashion clothes.
+Sustainable fashion designers and brands are small and do not have mainstream distribution.
+The consumers less degree involved making clothes, therefore have little or no experience repairing.
+The fast-fashion culture does not attract.
+The rapid fashion-cycle and low prices destroy its beauty

 High Street brands clothing lines lack fantasy

-The clothing lines offered by large brands and retail-chains leaves hardly anything to engage most fashion consumers; retail and high street brand’s clothing lines lack originality and does not invite consumers to create an individual style (the fashion designers follow rules from management such as fabric limitation, low-price, fast deadlines etc. and cannot be blamed for the poor result) Everything is ready-made; Despite for example when trends are customized jeans, they are ready-made and leaves nothing for consumer creativity.
-An Approach that leaves nothing to fantasy, the consumer becomes passive and conformed style-wise.
-The prices of clothing have become less expensive the last hundred years (consumer price index shows we use less of the income on clothing) the turnover of garments changes often weekly or faster even daily newness.
+The clothing lines offered by large brands and retail-chains leaves hardly anything to engage most fashion consumers; retail and top street brand’s clothing lines lack originality and does not invite consumers to create an individual style (the fashion designers follow the rules from management such as fabric limitation, low-price, fast deadlines etc. and cannot be blamed for the unfortunate result) Everything is ready-made; Despite for example when trends are DIY jeans, the industry mass-customised, leaves nothing for consumer creativity.
+The consumer becomes passive and conformed style-wise.
+The prices of clothing have become less expensive in the last hundred years.
+The inexpensive garments look of the day, gone tomorrow, call it throw-away fashion.

-This has created a consumer culture that buys more clothes and for different reasons than before, today hardly any consumer repair their clothes nor see it as personal or esthetically find worn-out clothes beauty.
-As result, it is difficult to understand Eco-fashion and fabrics used such as hemp jeans.
-Combine all elements mentioned and consumers no longer develop care or love for garments, fashion becomes un-personal, boring and consumable, the very opposite of sustainable fashion.
+It is lead to consumer culture into a look only, not quality or practical.
+Today hardly any consumer repair their clothes nor see it as personal.
+And do not find worn-out clothes imperfect beauty.
+The result is hard to understand.
+Eco-fashion and fabrics such as hemp jeans seen dull.
+Combine all elements of fast-fashion ordinary look, the consumers no longer develop care or love for garments, fashion becomes un-personal, boring and consumable, the very opposite of sustainable way.
 Makes it difficult for consumers to interact and buy the Eco-concept.
 Still, Eco-fashion or the concept has not reached down to the mainstream market.
-Still, small labels and relatively high prices on sustainable clothes makes celebrities wearing expensive Eco-fashion brands, and place sustainable fashion in the high-end of the market.
+The small labels and relatively high prices on sustainable clothes make celebrities wearing expensive Eco-fashion brands, and place sustainable fashion in the high-end of the market.

-H&M promote their Eco-clothing concepts heavily, however, a small line compared to their regular collections.
-Is H&M into green-washing or use marketing and advertising to hide the fact that fast fashion is unsustainable?
-A paradigm-shift need a leading company within an industry to take the first step, then others follow.
+H&M promotes the Eco-clothing concepts heavily, however, a small line compared to their regular collections.
+Is H&M green-washing hiding the facts of fast fashion?
+A paradigm-shift need a leading company within an industry to take the first step, then others follow into mainstream acceptance.

-Is it possible to create a mainstream sustainable consumerism?
+Is it possible to create mainstream sustainable consumerism?

-A shift of basic values within a society can lead to a long-lasting trend or become a megatrend.
-For example, the 1970’s focus on environmental factors inspired youth culture to a shift in the value system, suddenly new values such as peace, happiness, freedom, spirituality and alternative lifestyles became attractive.
-In the 1980’s some of the important values were to own expensive cars, designer jeans etc. earn more money, fast and easy.
+A shift of fundamental values within a society can lead to a long-lasting trend or become a megatrend.
+For example, the ‘s1970’s focus on environmental factors inspired youth culture to a shift in the value system, suddenly new values such as peace, happiness, freedom, spirituality and alternative lifestyles became attractive.
+In the ‘s1980’s some of the critical benefits were to own expensive cars, designer jeans etc. earn more money, fast and easy.
 Movies and TV-series such as Wall Street, Falcon Crest, and Dynasty created a desire for more.

-However, we choose to do something about the issues while still being a part of the society.
-The hippies changed the world; however, they withdraw from the society and created their way of living in a smaller collective, sharing and changed it without including everyone.
+Happenings and attitudes in the decades between 1970-1980 show many similarities.
+However, we choose to do something about the issues while still being a part of society.
+The hippies changed the world; however, they withdrew from society and created their way of living in a smaller collective, sharing and replaced it without including everyone.
 To get the full picture of the megatrends towards 2020, read the twenty-first-century consumer.

 Research facts sustainable fashion consumers